aerogear/charmil/README.md

 ### Charmil Validator

-Charmil Validator gives developers ability to validate group of their cobra commands against common practices.
+Charmil Validator gives developers the ability to validate a group of their cobra commands against common practices.
 Validator can check if commands are providing proper documentation, doesn't have overriden flags or provide shell completions.
 Validator can be used as go unit test and run during CI/CD that simplifies review of CLI's that contain commands that are hosted in multiple repositories.